yume-chan/ya-webadb/libraries/adb/README.md

 Some features can be polyfilled to support older runtimes, but this library doesn't ship with any polyfills.

-Each backend may have different requirements.
+Each transport and connection may have different requirements.

 ### Basic usage